ShahrearMSf/betterlinks/README.txt

 == Description ==

 Want to make your brand stand out?
 [BetterLinks](https://betterlinks.io/) brings you the chance to easily create, shorten and manage any URL to help you cross-promote your brands & products.
-With its intuitive & easy to understand user interface, you can - short any links, do split tests with dynamic redirects, check broken links, do split testing, monitor campaigns with UTM builder, manage user roles, examine click-through rates, create external links, track analytics, and much more without breaking any sweat to make each marketing campaigns successful.
+With its intuitive & easy to understand user interface, you can - short any links, do split tests with dynamic redirects, check broken links, monitor campaigns with UTM builder, manage user roles, examine click-through rates, create links without admin access, track analytics, and much more without breaking any sweat to make each marketing campaigns successful.

 ## WHY YOU NEED BETTERLINKS 🔥